GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 You can measure the performance of a user flow by clicking on the **Measure performance** button.
 For example, checkout is a critical user flow of a shopping website.
 With the **Recorder** panel, you can record the checkout flow once and measure it regularly.

-{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/RfznQY25Sut04RjOfAZQ.mp4", autoplay="true", muted="true", loop="true", class="screenshot" %}
+{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/RfznQY25Sut04RjOfAZQ.mp4", autoplay="true", muted="true", loop="true", controls="true", class="screenshot" %}

 Clicking on the **Measure performance** button will first trigger a replay of the user flow, then open the performance trace in the **Performance** panel.